moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/dp_quality/index.md

 ## Quick concepts

-Before diving into the detailed steps, let’s cover some key concepts that will help you grasp the essentials:
+### **Overview of data quality checks**

+Data quality checks verify that data meet predefined standards of accuracy, completeness, uniqueness, and validity.
+These checks are essential for:

+- Identifying and resolving data inconsistencies.

+- Ensuring data readiness for reliable analysis.

+- Maintaining compliance with defined Service Level Objectives (SLOs).

+### **Common SLOs for data quality**

 - **Accuracy:** The degree to which data correctly represents the real-world entity or event.
+For example, at least 99% of data points must be correct.
 - **Completeness:** The extent to which all required data is available and no essential information is missing.
+Like, No more than 1% of records can have missing values.
 - **Freshness:** The timeliness of the data, ensuring it is up-to-date and reflects the most recent information.
+You may require that data should be updated within the last 24 hours.
 - **Schema:** The structure or organization of the data, defining how data elements are arranged and related.
+In critical applications, you might want that 100% of records must adhere to the expected schema.
 - **Uniqueness:** Ensuring that each record or data point is distinct and not duplicated within the dataset.
+You may define that a maximum of 0.5% of records can be duplicates.
 - **Validity:** The adherence of data to defined formats, rules, and constraints to ensure correctness.

-## What do you need to get started?

-To fully engage with this topic, a basic understanding of data quality concepts is recommended.

 ## Steps to access Data Product quality